python/cpython/Doc/library/configparser.rst

 .. class:: SafeConfigParser([defaults[, dict_type[, allow_no_value]]])

-   Derived class of :class:`ConfigParser` that implements a more-sane variant of the magical interpolation feature.
+   Derived class of :class:`~ConfigParser.ConfigParser` that implements a more-sane variant of the magical interpolation feature.
 This implementation is more predictable as well.
 New applications should prefer this version if they don't need to be compatible with older versions of Python.